gph17/ECWT_train1/README.md

 ### Other non-code files

+`description1.mp4` contains a clip showing the set-up and execution of the app, using sample data from https://zenodo.org/record/3519213#.Yel-TmjP3IU (accelerometry data collected by Alexandros Papadopoulos, Konstantinos Kyritsis, Sevasti Bostantjopoulou, Lisa Klingelhoefer, Kallol Ray Chaudhuri and Anastasios Delopoulos).

 ## Description

 We wish to implement software based on the algorithms in the author's University of York EngD thesis.
 The application described here implements phase one training - building a library of "shapes" - paths in three-dimensional acceleration space, recorded using triaxal accelerometers.
 These paths are encoded as three piecewise polynomial wavelets in this space, allowing the advantages of the scale-invariance of wavelets to be used.
 This means that motions executed more rapidly or more slowly can be represented by the same shape.